1. DISEASE/DISORDER:

 - Chest

-- Magnetic resonance imaging (MRI) of the cervical spine
+- Magnetic resonance imaging (MRI) cervical spine

 - Bony metastases